Chinese Trove Recently Unearthed in Sanxingdui Site Offers a Glimpse of Ancient Kingdom's Mysterious Side

 Workers Excavate and Restore Relics In Sanxingdui Remains

-GUANGHAN, CHINA - APRIL 13: (CHINA OUT) A restored sacrificial pit is seen at the Sanxingdui Museum on April 13, 2005, in Guanghan of Sichuan Province, southwest China.
-Some restored relics will be shown during the May Day holiday at the museum, built on the 3000-year-old Sanxingdui archaeological site.
-The Sanxingdui ruins are recognized as one of the most important ancient remains in the world for their enriched and vast cultural contents.
-A farmer discovered the first Sanxingdui relics in 1929, and excavation has continued and attracted many archaeologists.
-In 1986, two major sacrificial pits were found, arousing worldwide academic attention.
-The unique culture that produced these artifacts remains a mystery because no texts have been found, and there is no mention of this culture in the records of other countries.
+GUANGHAN, CHINA - APRIL 13: (CHINA OUT) A restored sacrificial pit is seen at the Sanxingdui Museum on April 13, 2005 in Guanghan of Sichuan Province, southwest China.
+Some of the restored relics will be shown during the May Day holiday at the museum, built on the 3000-year-old Sanxingdui archaeological site.
+The Sanxingdui ruins are recognized as one of the most important ancient remains in the world for its enriched and vast cultural contents.
+The first Sanxingdui relics were discovered by a farmer in 1929 and excavation has continued ever since and attracted lots of archaeologists.
+In 1986, two major sacrificial pits were found and they aroused worldwide academic attention.
+The unique culture that produced these artifacts still remains a mystery, because no texts have been found, and there is no mention of this culture in the records of other countries.
 Analysis of the relics indicates sources similar to those of other cultures along the lower reaches of the Yangtze River.
+China Photos/Getty Images

 A new archaeological discovery from China was confirmed last Monday.
 The scientists that conducted the study said that it is one of the major sites that could shed light on the unknown and unrecorded past of the country's ancient culture.